-164. 1Yeshua` said, ‘As it was in the days of Noah, so will it be in the last days before the Day of Adonai.
-2For that’s how they were in the last days before the flood - eating and drinking, marrying and being given in marriage, right up until the day Noah entered the ark; 3and they were all blissfully unaware until the flood came and took them all.
+164. 1Yeshua` said, ‘As it was in the days of Noah, so will it be in the last days before the coming of God’s kingship.
+2For that’s how they were in the last days before the flood – eating and drinking, marrying and being given in marriage, right up until the day Noah entered the ark; 3and they were all blissfully unaware until the flood came and took them all.

-4So it will be in the last days before the Great and Terrible Day.
+4So it will be in the last days before the coming of God’s kingship.
 5At that time, there will be two men in the field; one will be taken, and the other left.
 Two women will be grinding with a hand mill; one will be taken, and the other left.
-6Therefore be vigilant, because you don’t know when the Day of Adonai is coming.’
+6Therefore be vigilant, because you don’t know when the day of God’s kingship is coming.’

 166. 1Yeshua` spoke against those who oppressed the poor in God’s Name, and did many evil things in God’s Name, saying, 2‘Sins against human beings can be forgiven, but sins against the holiness of God can never be forgiven.’

-167. 1Yeshua` told a parable and said, ‘The kingdom of God is like a man sowing good quality seed in his field.
+167. 1Yeshua` told a parable and said, ‘The coming of God’s kingship is like a man sowing good quality seed in his field.
 2But while everyone slept, an east wind came, and scattered darnel seed amongst the wheat as it passed by.

 3So when the wheat sprouted and formed heads, the darnel grass also appeared.
 4So the servants of the landowner approached him and said, “My lord, didn’t you sow good quality seed in your field?
 Then where did the darnel seed come from?”